 The annual Conference on Retroviruses and Opportunistic Infections (CROI) brings together top basic, translational, and clinical researchers from around the world to share the latest studies, important developments, and best research methods in the ongoing battle against HIV/AIDS and related infectious diseases.

 The conference theme “Africa: Ending AIDS – delivering differently” engageed the whole continent and all stakeholders in the post SDG framework.

 WHO and PSI hosted a satellite session, “Translating HIV Self-Testing Innovation Into National Policy and Scale-Up” on 7th December from 18:30 to 20:30.
 The purpose of this satellite was to:

 - Share a WHO update on normative guidance, policy adoption, technical and operational updates, and the HIV self-testing market landscape.

 - Review the latest evidence on HIV self-testing, based on STAR project research and other research from Africa.

 - Share experiences from implementation of HIV self-testing distribution models under the STAR evaluation.

 - Share country case studies from Malawi, Senegal, Zambia and Zimbabwe on how HIV self-testing evidence has been translated into policy and national HIV programming.

-Join more than 5,000 scientists, clinicians, public health experts, community leaders and people living with HIV to discuss the latest developments in HIV-related research at the largest open scientific conference on HIV/AIDS and related issues.
+More than 5,000 scientists, clinicians, public health experts, community leaders and people living with HIV met to discuss the latest developments in HIV-related research at the largest open scientific conference on HIV/AIDS and related issues.

-UNITAID, PSI, WHO and LSHTM will host a satellite session to share key findings from phase 1 of the STAR project and plans for phase 2, on Sunday 23rd July from 5:00 to 7:00 pm.
+UNITAID, PSI, WHO and LSHTM hosted a satellite session to share key findings from phase 1 of the STAR project and plans for phase 2, on 23rd July from 5:00 to 7:00 pm.